5 Ways to Balance Hormones Naturally

 Learning how to truly soften, release, and let go is a skill.
 Be patient with yourself and remember, the more you practice – the faster you’ll feel the results.

-#2 Limit screen time and exposure to artificial light
+2. Limit screentime and exposure to artificial light

+Light therapy is a new field of research that is emerging to support women balancing their menstrual cycle and lengthening their menstrual phase to increase chances of conception.
 In this type of therapy, a nightlight or lamp is turned on while sleeping during the full moon and two days following to help the body find a natural rhythm and return to balance.

 Our bodies evolved in nature.
 Just as Mother Earth experiences cycles, so does the human body.
 One of the cycles that we’re specifically sensitive to is the moon.
+Our pineal and pituitary glands are responsible for the circadian rhythm of the body and sending instructions to other endocrine glands as to when to release certain hormones.

 Our ancestors existed in harmony with nature with very little exposure to artificial light.
 For many of us living in modern existence, this is no longer the case.
-We are exposed to artificial or ‘blue light’ constantly, from our phones, computers, television screens, and even street lights.
+We are exposed to artificial or ‘blue light’ constantly, from our phones, computers television screens, and even street lights.
+Our bodies are thousands of years old, but these sources of artificial light are barely a hundred years old – so our body can’t tell the difference.
+When we’re exposed to blue light, it sends a signal to our glands to stay awake.

 Here are a few simple practices to keep in mind:

-• Eliminate the presence of artificial light in your bedroom by purchasing quality curtains or hanging a blanket over the window.
+- Eliminate the presence of artificial light in your bedroom by purchasing quality curtains or hanging a blanket over the window.

-• Turn off internet routers while sleeping.
+- Turn off internet routers while sleeping.

-• Turn off your phone or place it on airplane mode and far away from your bed as you sleep.
+- Turn off your phone or place it on airplane mode and far away from your bed as you sleep.

-• Limit screen time, especially before the sun comes up and after the sun goes down.
+- Limit screen time, especially before the sun comes up and after the sun goes down.

 I’m someone who feels very creative at night.
 One of the apps that I LOVE that supports me in continuing to write without increasing my exposure to blue light is called f.lux and can be downloaded on Mac computers to help the entire system go into ‘darkroom’ mode.